GordonVi/win2s3/README.md

 - Quick Backup using "AWS CLI s3 sync"
 - Multithreaded restore.
 Fast on corporate ISPs.
 Meh of FIOS Home Gigabit.
 - Backs up Windows File Permissions, Read Only attribute, Hidden Item flag, and file dates.
-(AWS CLI s3 Sync doesn't to this)
+(AWS CLI s3 Sync doesn't do this)
-- Will remake empty folders (AWS CLI s3 Sync doesn't to this)
+- Will remake empty folders (AWS CLI s3 Sync doesn't do this)
-- Supports Point in Time Restore (Important for Ransomware restores and quick incremental backups)
+- Supports Point in Time Restore (Important for Ransomware restores and incremental backups)
 - Works though proxy / proxies like squid and McAfee Security through port 443. (via AWS CLI)
 - Command line commands can be used without the GUI.
 Great for Task Scheduler Jobs and adding into your own scripts.
 - No License, free to use for anything